Forecasters warn of fire risk amid low humidity, wind gusts as Pine Barrens fire burns

 It's forest fire season in the pinelands, a wilderness that encompasses more than 1 million acres (405,000 hectares) — an area roughly as large as the Grand Canyon.
 Firefighters are contending with low humidity and the aftermath of a monthslong drought in the region.

-Though parts of the Pine Barrens are uninhabited, New Jersey is the nation’s most densely populated state and officials have warned the fire could threaten developments nearby.
+New Jersey is the nation’s most densely populated state and officials have warned the fire could threaten developments nearby, although parts of the Pine Barrens are uninhabited.
 The fire had grown to more than 23.8 square miles (about 62 square kilometers) on Thursday.

 Officials said the fire is believed to be the second-worst in recent years in New Jersey, smaller only than a 2007 blaze that burned 26 square miles (67 square kilometers).